presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task2/task.md

 FlowChart:
 ![img_1.png](img_1.png)

-Please copy the code and visualize as you did with the previous example.
+Please copy the code and visualize it as you did with the previous example.